 - 1. Accessory Dwelling Units (ADU) that qualify as Category 1 ADUs pursuant to Marin County Development Code Section 22.32.120 (A); - 2.
 Signs; - 3.
 Removal of dead, invasive, or exotic vegetation, including leaf litter, except for woody debris located below the stream top of bank; - Removal or trimming of pyrophytic combustible live trees and/or vegetation consistent with Title 16 - Provision 16.16.040, including tanoak, California bay laurel, and Douglas fir tree species; - 5.
 Planting of non-pyrophytic native vegetation; - Voluntary creek restoration projects consistent with and authorized under the Marin Resource Conservation District's (RCD) Permit Coordination Program by RCD Board of Directors; - 7.
-Repair and maintenance, including replacement of, existing septic systems that incorporate Marin County Stormwater Pollution Prevention Program (MCSTOPPP) minimum erosion and sediment controls and best management practices.
-Construction of a new septic system that is not replacing an existing degraded system would not be exempt; and - 8.
-Subdivision pursuant to the Subdivision Map Act (commencing with Section 66410 of the Government Code), and any other division of land where the land division is brought about in connection with the purchase of such land by a public agency for public recreational use.
+Repair and maintenance, including the replacement, of existing degraded septic systems that incorporate Marin County Stormwater Pollution Prevention Program (MCSTOPPP) minimum erosion and sediment controls and best management practices; and - 8.
+Subdivision pursuant to the Subdivision Map Act (commencing with Section 66410 of the Government Code), and any other division of land where the land division is brought about in connection with the purchase of such land by a public agency for public recreational use. - 9.
+Development that is permitted pursuant to Chapter 11.08 (Watercourse Division or Obstruction).